Partnership Firm

 Who Should Choose a Partnership Firm?

-4. Can a Partnership Firm be converted into another business structure?
+4. Can it be converted into another structure?

 5. Is a Partnership Deed compulsory?